griffingilreath/rehoboam/docs/home_assistant.md

       - pihole
       - switch
       - ap
+      - nas
+      - uplink
+      - router
       - other
   # ... repeat for each index
 ```

+See [`docs/home_assistant_helpers.example.yaml`](home_assistant_helpers.example.yaml) for the complete configuration with all 16 LEDs pre-configured.

 Helpful naming pattern: `R1` through `R8` for indices 0–7 (Rack top) and `S1` through `S8` for indices 8–15 (Shelf/bottom).
 Example mapping: